Using a Housing Choice Voucher to buy a house

 - Contribute 3% toward the purchase (1% must be from personal funds).

 All of the requirements may vary based on where you live.
-So be sure to consult with the Housing Authority before applying for the program.
+Consult with your local housing authority to apply for the program.

-The government issued vouchers may be used to pay most payments relating to housing:
+The government issued vouchers may be used to pay most expenses related to home ownership including:

 - Real estate taxes and homeowner insurance